by John Salt

 Let’s get started!

-As explained in the best helicopter size section.
-Most folks self learning CP flying skills these days have good success with a 450 size or smaller electric RC helicopter just because there are no engine tuning hassles to deal with with electric power.
+section.
+Most folks self learning collective pitch flying skills these days have really good success with a 450 size or smaller electric RC helicopter.
+Smaller collective pitch helicopters like this are also less intimidating and they are less dangerous.